The Conservatism Concept in Accounting

-The Singaporean Financial Reporting Standards (SFRS) is substantially similar to the International Financial Reporting Standards (IFRS).
+The Singapore Financial Reporting Standards (SFRS) is substantially similar to the International Financial Reporting Standards (IFRS).
 One way this similarity is exhibited is in the expectation for accountants to observe the conservatism concept.

 This concept guides providers of accounting services in Singapore, and indeed accounting professionals internationally, to choose the less than optimal estimate when facing a choice in uncertain figures.
 That is, whenever an accountant comes across an uncertain event, they should lean on the side of caution and moderation as opposed to optimism or indulgence.